 If you do decide you need to do something away from the waves, we’ve got you covered with more things to do on Topsail Island.
 Some of these activities will take you away from Topsail Island, but they’ll mostly start in either North Topsail Beach, Surf City, or Topsail Beach.

-There are several companies on Topsail Island to help you enjoy a day (or more) on the water.
+Several companies on Topsail Island help you enjoy a day (or more) on the water.
 Here is a list of rental companies and water tours, along with their base of operations:

 - A&B Saltwater Adventures (Topsail Beach)